 How long should the drop of the tablecloth be?

 If you’re going for a formal look, you must make sure that the drop is close to the ground.
 But for a casual setting like home, keep the drop between 10 and 12 inches long.
 You can also make an oval-shaped tablecloth.

 You don’t have to make a silver glitter tablecloth like Diamond did – you can choose a different color combination, and even make patterns and designs on your tablecloth.

 Change it up, by making a table skirt that’s glittery instead with a more plane cover for the actual table.

 You can also cover just parts of a plain tablecloth with glitter and give it a personal touch.
-A floral design made out of glitter will give your dining space a fabulous lift.
+A floral design made out of glitter will give your dining space a fabulous lift and help protect expensive table tops.
 If you’re looking to get your kids involved, you can trace their hands on the cloth and use an adhesive like Mod Podge to fill it with glitter.

 There are tons of great ideas you can execute with a just bit of glitter.
 Get creative and don’t be afraid to experiment!